Centrattic/conversation-continuation/README.md

 - My goal is really to be as authentic with regards to Friend and I as possible, while kind of augmenting our conversations (would be really cool if bot talks about smt we later talk about or like stuff we would enjoy talking about and such)
 - Just did some test examples of asking Gemini to make COT - damn this actually I think works surprisingly well!!
 Ohmigod, I ask it to make COT referencing the constitution and this is good!
 * OK!
 Here's the RL Plan:
-1. I have our current model output completions, and then ask GPT 4o-mini to improve the completions based on the Consitution for each of us.
+1. Supervised Learning: I have our current model output completions, and then ask GPT 4o-mini to improve the completions based on the Consitution for each of us.
 Then I use the prompts and the revised completions to fine-tune the existing model LORAs.
 I evaluate outputs at this stage.
-2. Then, now that the model is a bit better, I run sampling twice over many prompts (possibly the new prompts from friend and I's new data) and get data points (prompt, output1, output2).
+2. Reward modeling: Then, now that the model is a bit better, I run sampling twice over many prompts (possibly the new prompts from friend and I's new data) and get data points (prompt, output1, output2).
 Then I have GPT 4o-mini choose the better output based on the constitution.
 I then train a preference model on the rated outputs.
 I evaluate this preference model to make sure its sane, and can properly score us.
-3. Finally 😭 I run PPO (an RL algorithm) against the preference model, improving the model from Step 1.
+3. Reinforcement Learning: Finally 😭 I run PPO (an RL algorithm) against the preference model, improving the model from Step 1.

 ### Version 2.5: Steering vector optimization!
 (7/25/25)
 * Okay.
 So first thing, before RLHF, I kind of want to try steering optimization.
 Apparently something like activation norm in downstream layers actually works for this according to a friend doing research here + refusal paper.
 So should be possible to Optuna my steering vectors and make them actually good + entertaining